TM-1227/TiMeeting/20241211/README.md

    - I think that we need to store logs in a place where attackers cannot access, but Wireshark may imply where the storage is.
 So, we should install that within the STARDUST environment...?
    - 1st solution is prohibiting RDP connection to the storage client.
 I want to know how it looks to attackers.
    - 2nd solution is to place the logging client outside, so that only communications originating from within the STARDUST environment would pass through.
+11. Problems and Questions
+- Is my approach correct...?
+- I want to ask Splunk about their products.
+How to ask them.
+-
+### What I should do by next week